jefftranter/6502/asm/65816/debug16/README.txt

 Current status:

-Disassembly is working but has some bugs.
+Disassembly is working but needs further testing.
 The trace function has not yet been tested or debugged.